pypi/warehouse/docs/api-reference/xml-rpc.rst

   The "show_hidden" flag is now ignored.
 All versions are returned.

 ``package_roles(package_name)``
-  Retrieve a list of users and their attributes roles for a given package_name.
+  Retrieve a list of tuples of users and their roles for a given package_name.
   Role is either 'Maintainer' or 'Owner'.

 ``user_packages(user)``